-This course investigates the changing roles and perceptions of women as they evolve through the Judeo-Christian Scriptures, with special attention paid to leading female personalities in both the Old and New Testaments.
-In addition, the course will evaluate conflicting interpretations of key texts as they have been used throughout history to determine the functional placement of women in society and the church.
+This course investigates the changing roles and perceptions of women in the Bible and in Christian tradition.
+In addition, the course will evaluate conflicting interpretations of key texts as they have been used throughout history to determine the functional placement of women in the family, society and the church.
 Offered alternate years.